What Does a Troop Committee Do?

-Like all BSA units, Boy Scout troops have committees.
+Like all BSA units, Scouts BSA Troops have committees.
 Since a troop is lead by the youth, rather than being lead by the adults as in a pack, the committee functions differ.

 The main difference it that instead of carrying out much of the work themselves, committee members are providing the support and resources which the youth leaders of the troop need.